Reference

 What not to do

-• Do not start on the lowest-level crates unless the public surface is clearly insufficient.
+• Do not start on the lowest-level crates unless the public API is clearly insufficient.

 • Do not push app-specific business rules into SolverForge crates just because the extension point exists.